-Secondly, the use case of operations control systems and real-time dashboards are entirely different.
+Secondly, the use cases of operations control systems and real-time dashboards are entirely different.
 An operations control system is used to manage flights, perform changes, track rotations, etc.

 Real-time dashboards are used to create an overall situational awareness.
-Two things which are completely different.
+Two things that are completely different.

 This statement is similar to aspect number 4.
 And in most cases, it is wrong.

 Again, if you decide to develop an entire solution (with several KPIs, a fancy design, and optimized for different devices) in-house, the statement might be right.

 On the other side, when choosing an off-the-shelve solution, you should choose a solution that requires very limited manpower input from your team.

 As you can read in one of our latest blog posts, it is actually possible to set up a dashboard in one month.
 And that requires minimal input from the client-side.